jzombie/rich-cms/md-content/Chapter 6.md

 Sponsors are becoming a bit weary of buying glib selling talks, based upon statements grabbed out of thin air.
 They want, and in the future will demand, indisputable proof that the Whoosit programme not only gives millions of people the silliest giggle ever, but that the silly giggler can sell merchandise!

 Another thing that might as well be understood by those who contemplate entering this new field of opportunity, radio advertising is going to be handled by an entirely new group of advertising experts, separate and distinct from the old time newspaper and magazine advertising agency men.
-The old timers in teh advertising game cannot read the modern radio scripts, because they have been schooled to SEE ideas.
+The old timers in the advertising game cannot read the modern radio scripts, because they have been schooled to SEE ideas.
 The new radio technique demands men who can interpret ideas from a written manuscript in terms of SOUND!
 It cost the author a year of hard labor, and many thousands of dollars to learn this.

 Radio, right now, is about where the moving pictures were, when Mary Pickford and her curls first appeared on the screen.
 There is plenty of room in radio for those who can produce or recognize IDEAS.